How to integrate a walk in shower to you update your bathroom

 Without careful planning, bathroom décor can often feel old fashioned and dated within a few years as tastes and fashions change.
 People put off updating their bathroom due to the inconvenience and expense, however if your bathroom is in need, there are some things to consider before you begin.

 While you may be looking at colour schemes and tile patterns, you should really be keeping in mind accessibility.
 Many things become a struggle as we get older and getting in and out of a slippery bath can be dangerous.
-Considering a walk-in shower instead can save space and give your bathroom not only more accessibility, but a chic and more hygienic alternative.
+Considering a walk-in bath or shower instead can save space and give your bathroom not only more accessibility, but a chic and more hygienic alternative.
 With less nooks and crannies, walk-in showers are easier to clean and less likely to grow unsightly mould, making both bathing and cleaning stress free.

 A Glass enclosed shower